Why creative engagement? What drew you to the opportunity?

 I have been managing an architecture firm since 1999.
 Now that my kids are grown, I have time to pursue additional endeavors.
 I enjoy the one-on-one connection with people and the opportunity to hear their stories.

 Before my youngest was born, I was a labor and postpartum doula and worked in women’s healthcare.
 Caring for and supporting people at the other end of life’s journey just feels like a natural transition.
 I find many skills that overlap here.

 What’s your favorite part of your job?
 What “imbues you with enthusiasm” for your work?

 When I find something that brings a smile to my client’s face.
 I am always searching to find what is meaningful for each person and those moments can unfold over our time working together.
 Many times it is the power of music.
 I often sing with or to my clients or we listen to music that they connect with.

 How has working at Aging Wisdom and working with older adults changed your life?
 What would you say to encourage someone who is considering applying for the Creative Engagement Specialist position with us?

-You learn to slow down and follow the pace of your client and if you listen, perhaps receive a pearl of wisdom.
+I am continually learning to slow down and follow the pace of my client’s and if I listen, I often receive a pearl of wisdom.

 As my parents are entering their later years, I feel that the work I am doing, and the valuable skills I am learning are potentially going to come in handy.